Cold war (term): Origins of the term

 During the war, the term was also used in less lasting ways, for example to describe the prospect of winter warfare, or in opinion columns encouraging American politicians to make a cool-headed assessment before deciding whether to join the war or not.

 At the end of World War II, George Orwell used the term in the essay "You and the Atom Bomb" published on October 19, 1945, in the British magazine Tribune.
 Contemplating a world living in the shadow of the threat of nuclear war, he warned of a "peace that is no peace", which he called a permanent "cold war".
 Orwell directly referred to that war as the ideological confrontation between the Soviet Union and the Western powers.
 Moreover, in The Observer of March 10, 1946, Orwell wrote that "[a]fter the Moscow conference last December, Russia began to make a 'cold war' on Britain and the British Empire."

 The definition which has now become fixed is of a war waged through indirect conflict.
-The first use of the term in this sense, to describe the post–World War II geopolitical tensions between the USSR and its satellites and the United States and its western European allies (which in practice acted as satellites of the opposing force) is attributed to Bernard Baruch, an American financier and presidential advisor.
+The first use of the term in this sense, to describe the post–World War II geopolitical tensions between the USSR and its satellites and the United States and its western European allies, is attributed to Bernard Baruch, an American financier and presidential advisor.
 In South Carolina, on April 16, 1947, he delivered a speech (by journalist Herbert Bayard Swope) saying, "Let us not be deceived: we are today in the midst of a cold war."
 Newspaper reporter-columnist Walter Lippmann gave the term wide currency, with the book Cold War (1947).

 The term "hot war" is also occasionally used by contrast, but remains rare in literature on military theory.

+According to academic Covell Meyskens, the term "cold war" was not employed in China during the Maoist era.

 Tensions labeled a cold war

-Since the US–USSR Cold War (1947–1991), a number of global and regional tensions have also been called a cold war.
+Since the US–USSR Cold War (1947–1991), a number of global and regional tensions have also been called a cold war, both historical and modern.